rdb/panda3d-thirdparty/README.md

 - [x] vrpn
 - [x] zlib

+If you want to build a subset of packages, it is easiest to just pass the name of the target to the build system.
+For example, to just build VRPN, you can call `make vrpn` or add the `--target vrpn` flag to `cmake --build`.
+This will still build its dependencies if one package depends on another one.
-A package can be explicitly disabled using the `BUILD_*` options, eg. `-DBUILD_VRPN=OFF` disables building VRPN.
-Note that some packages have dependencies on other packages, so not all combinations are valid.
+A way to force a certain package to be disabled is by using the `BUILD_*` options, eg. `-DBUILD_VRPN=OFF` disables building VRPN, even if it is a dependency of another package.

-To build nothing but eg. vrpn, specify: `-DDISABLE_ALL=ON -DBUILD_VRPN=ON`.
-This only affects the initial configuration.
-However, it is easier to just specify a target to the build command, such as using `make vrpn`, since this will do dependency resolution properly.